aiverson/frlua/README.md

 =====

 FRLua is a library inspired by Bacon.js to provide Functional Reactive programming capabilities in Lua.
-It is targeted at luajit 2.x and lua 5.x.
+It is targeted at luajit 2.1 and lua >=5.1 <5.4.
+It is currently implemented in pure lua.
-This is version 0.1 of the library.
+This is version 0.1.0 of the library.
 This package uses semver.

-Most of the API is very similar to that of Bacon.js, so if you are already familiar with Bacon.js, you should be able to jump right in.
+Most of the API is very similar to that of Bacon.js.

 ##Observables
 There are two main types of object provided by this library: EventStreams and Properties.